-Painting over oil based paints with latex or waterbased paint is one of the biggest arguments among even some of the most experience painters.
-Some will say you can paint with a water based paint and some will say use a primer.
-Now, do you us oil primer or water based primer?
+Painting over oil based paints with latex or water based paint is one of the biggest arguments among even some of the most experience painters.

 At Grants Painting we test every paint system to make sure that our painters are doing the best work possible.
 If you are local to Indianapolis, contact Grants Painting at 317-800-4540 or schedule an online estimate now on our homepage.

 The test is simple.
 Use any type of alcohol, vodka and rubbing alcohol and denatured alcohol will all work.
 Use a alcohol soaked rag that is a different color than the paint and try to wipe the paint off with a few good wipes.
 Especially some of the newer water based paints will seem like an oil but will then dissolve after a bit more exposure to the alcohol.
 If the alcohol will not dissolve the paint then it is an oil based paint.
 SIMPLE.

 Can I Paint Water Based Latex Over Oil Based Primer

 Using a water based topcoat over oil is possible.
 However you MUST let the primer dry all the way and sand it down.
 There still may be fish eyes due to surface tension but this should not cause failure.
 A small test spot and adhesion test is strongly advised.

 Can I Paint Water Based Latex Over Oil Based Paint